 Film & Television

-Tay is the first woman of color to score for a theatrically released feature film, Hate Crime, which she also produced.
-Leveraging her combination of artistry and entrepreneurialism, Tay scored a second feature film, Sedona, starring Frances Fisher of Titanic, Beth Grant of The Artist and The Mindy Project, and Lin Shaye of Insidious.
-The soundtrack featured the sacred tributes of the Apache and Lakota tribes recorded in ancient caves and won an Arizona Music Award in 2012 for best score.
+Ms. Tay is the first woman of color to score for a theatrically-released feature film, Hate Crime (Image Entertainment) which she served as a film producer and secured a distribution deal using her score to successfully market the film.
+Hate Crime starred Tony Award-nominee Brian J. Smith and academy award nominee Bruce Davison.
+The score benefitted many AIDS organizations and won numerous audience awards.
+Further leveraging her combination of artistry and entrepreneurialism, she produced and scored a second feature film, Sedona, starring Frances Fisher of Titanic, Beth Grant of The Artist and The Mindy Project, and Lin Shaye of Insidious.
+The score featured the sacred tributes of the Apache and Lakota tribes.
+Tay and her Grammy-winning team of engineers recorded the tribes in 1200 B.C caves; an Apache Elder led a ceremony in ancient caves; Tay captured the Tribe’s tributes with the equipment; and then, using music theory and technology, she created the film’s score combing Juilliard musicians,which won an Arizona Music Award in 2012 for Best Score.

-Now she is working on the music and sound effects for a new web series called The EXpert in which she experiments with unique audio effects, using the sounds of technology to bring the story to life.
-The score features members of The Roots Crew (The Tonight Show) and presents a range of unique sound samples from computer transistors and typewriters to melodies played in reverse.
-These sound effects give a personality to one nameless character throughout the show: a computer that is continually interacting with the lead character (Jennifer Bareilles).
-The EXpert is scheduled for the New York Stage for 2017 with new episodes being scored throughout the summer.
+Ms. Tay recently composed the music and created the sound effects for a nascent web series called The EXpert, in which she experiments with unique audio effects sounds to bring the story to life.
+The score features members of The Roots Crew (The Tonight Show) and, like the sound effects, presents a range of unique sound samples and melodies (sometimes played in reverse) to support actress Jennifer Bareilles’ performance.
+Further episodes are in development.